YOUR COMPLETE GUIDE TO ARUSHA NATIONAL PARK

 With its varied landscapes, high density of majestic wildlife, and soaring mountains, Arusha National Park may be one of the smallest in Tanzania, but it has so much to offer for those visiting the north of the country.

-Arusha National Park is a dream-like destination for outdoor enthusiasts; not only is it home to the largest concentration of giraffes in the world, but the nation's second-highest peak is also located here, Mount Meru.
-Even more impressive is how the park boasts such remarkable features despite being a mere fraction of the size of parks like the Serengeti or Nyerere!
+Arusha National Park is a dream-like destination for outdoor enthusiasts; not only is it home to the largest concentration of giraffes in the world but the nation's second-highest peak is also located here, Mount Meru.
+Even more impressive is how much the park has to offer visitors despite being a mere fraction of the size of parks like the Serengeti or Nyerere!

 If you're considering a visit to Arusha National Park, you're in for a treat!
 So that your trip goes exactly according to plan, we've put together this guide that will answer all your lingering questions.